daleao/sdv/Modular Gameplay Overhaul/Modules/Arsenal/README.md

 - Compatible with [Advanced Melee Framework][mod:amf] and related content packs, but I do not recommend using both together.
 - Compatible with [Stardew Valley Expanded][mod:sve]﻿﻿ and will overwrite the changes to weapons stats from that mod, and prevent Tempered Galaxy Weapons from appearing in shops.
 - Compatible with [Vanilla Tweaks][mod:vanilla-tweaks], and will use compatible textures if that mod is installed.

+## F.A.Q.

+**How do I unlock Clint's Forging mechanic?**

+Have the Dwarvish Translation Guide and at least 6 hearts with Clint, then enter Clint's shop once you have found the first Dwarvish Blueprint.

+**Where can I find the Dwarvish Blueprints?﻿**

+They can be found along with their corresponding crafting materials, described above in the Weapons section.

+**Where can I find the Blade of Ruin?**

+At the end of the single-floor [Quarry Mine](https://stardewvalleywiki.com/Quarry_Mine) from the statue of the Grim Reaper.

+**How do I lift the Ruined Blade's curse?**

+Prove your Honor, Compassion and Wisdom by selecting certain responses during character heart events (you will have at least 8 chances to prove each of these virtues at least 3 times).
+Prove your Valor by completing at least 5 monster slayer quests.
+Finally, prove your Generosity by purchasing the house upgrade for Pam.
+When you are ready, approach Yoba's altar in Pierre's house.

+**What are the IDs of heart events related the Blade of Ruin?**

+The following events provide chances to demonstrate your virtues.
+You can use these IDs in conjunction with the `debug ebi <id>` command to replay these events, provided that the Event Repeater mod is installed.

+Events where you may demonstrate Honor:
+7 - Maru 4 hearts
+16 - Pierre 6 hearts
+27 - Sebastian 6 hearts
+36 - Penny 6 hearts
+46 - Sam 4 hearts
+58 - Harvey 6 hearts
+100 - Kent 3 hearts
+288847 - Alex 8 hearts
+2481135 - Alex 4 hearts
+733330 - Sam 3 hearts

+Events where you may demonstrate Compassion:
+13 - Haley 6 hearts
+27 - Sebastian 6 hearts
+51 - Leah 4 hearts
+100 - Kent 3 hearts
+288847 - Alex 8 hearts
+502969 - Linus 0 hearts
+503180 - Pam 9 hearts
+733330 - Sam 3 hearts
+3910975 - Shane 6 hearts

+Events where you may demonstrate Wisdom:
+11 - Haley 2 hearts
+21 - Alex 5 hearts
+25 - Demetrius 3 hearts
+27 - Sebastian 6 hearts
+34 - Penny 2 hearts
+50 - Leah 2 hearts
+56 - Harvey 2 hearts
+97 - Clint 3 hearts

+**How do I obtain the Infinity weapons?**

+Unforge the Blade of Dawn to obtain a Hero Soul, and then forge that into any Galaxy weapon after 3 Galaxy Souls.

+**What other unique or mythic weapons can be found?**

+You can still obtain the Neptune's Glaive and Broken Trident from Fishing Chests.
+The Lava Katana can be dropped from Magma Sprites, and the Obsidian Edge can be dropped from Shadow people in the dangerous Mines.
+Lastly, the Insect Head can potentially become your strongest weapon.

 <!-- MARKDOWN LINKS & IMAGES -->
 [shield:common]: <https://img.shields.io/badge/Common-white?style=flat>